matheus-vieira/matheus-vieira.github.io/source/_questions_2025_github/question-4.md

 ---
 layout: question
-title: What is GitHub Actions?
+title: Which GitHub feature is used for project management and tracking tasks?
 options:
-- CI/CD automation platform
+- Repositories
-- A code editor
+- Branches
-- A messaging system
+- Commits
-- A database service
+- Issues
-answer: 1
+answer: 4
-explanation: GitHub Actions is a CI/CD platform that allows you to automate workflows, including building, testing, and deploying code directly from your GitHub repository.
+explanation: "GitHub Issues provide a way to track bugs, enhancements, and other tasks.
+They can be assigned to users, labeled, and organized into milestones for project management."
 ---